GOP’s lackluster fundraising spurs post-election infighting

 Meanwhile, the National Republican Senatorial Committee, led by Scott, often worked at cross-purposes with McConnell’s political operation.

 Early on, Scott ruled out getting involved in primaries, which he saw as inappropriate meddling.
-McConnell’s allies, meanwhile, moved to fend off candidates they saw as poor general-election contenders, like Don Bolduc, a far-right conservative who lost his New Hampshire race last week by nearly 10 percentage points.
-McConnell forces also defended Sen. Lisa Murkowski, a GOP moderate, against a conservative challenger.
+McConnell’s allies, meanwhile, moved to fend off candidates they saw as poor general-election contenders, like Don Bolduc, a far-right conservative who lost his New Hampshire Senate race by nearly 10 percentage points.
+McConnell forces also defended Alaska Sen. Lisa Murkowski, a GOP moderate, against a conservative challenger.

 “Senate races are just different,” McConnell said in August.
 “Candidate quality has a lot to do with the outcome.”